Visitor Policy Updates

 - Been exposed to COVID-19

 - A COVID-19 Vaccination Record Card issued by the CDC (Centers for Disease Control & Prevention) or a WHO Yellow Card.
-The card must include name of person vaccinated, type of vaccine provided, and date the last dose was administered; or
+The card must include name of person vaccinated, type of vaccine (and booster, if eligible) provided, and date the last dose was administered; or

 - A photograph of a Vaccination Record Card.
 The photo can be on a smartphone or other device, or it can be a physical photograph, or